peyao/docs/docs/dtgateway_api.md

 }
 ```

-### PUT /ws/v2/config/auth -- For kerberos.
+### PUT /ws/v2/config/auth -- For kerberos & groupSupport is false.

 Function: The clients will send a PUT request to this web service to configure kerberos authentication.
-The request body is shown below.
+The request body is
+shown below.
 The configuration comprises of 6 properties, out of which 2 properties are mandatory and rest are optional.
 The mandatory properties are "kerberosPrincipal" & "kerberosKeytab".
+The Configuration file dt-site.xml is updated.
 Also, groupSupport is false in this case.

 ```json
 {